Carbonaires

 Market Intelligence — CDR Dynamics

 The carbon removal market is inflecting.
-Forward offtakes surged 299% YoY — and datacenters are the buyer.
+Forward offtakes surged 299% YoY — and datacentres are the buyer.

 The carbon removal market is inflecting rapidly.
-Forward offtakes surged 299% year-on-year, and datacenters are emerging as the most creditworthy buyers — creating a once-in-a-generation opportunity.
+Forward offtakes surged 299% year-on-year, and datacentres are emerging as the most creditworthy buyers — creating a once-in-a-generation opportunity.

 $0